Book collaboration and ghostwriting

 • How to Be a Successful Ghostwriter (Kelly James-Enger, Writer's Digest, 6-7-11) Kelly mentions typical ghosting fees and terms to cover in your collaboration agreement.

-• Contract terms for book publishing (full section of links to everything from the Author's Guild's Improving Your Book Contract: Negotiation Tips for Nine Typical Clauses to 8 clauses an agent is likely to negotiate in a contract
+• Contract terms for book publishing (full section of links to everything from the Author's Guild's Improving Your Book Contract: Ten Book Contract Traps We Can Help You Avoid to 8 clauses an agent is likely to negotiate in a contract.

 What follows, adapted from the website of the late, wonderful Sarah Wernick, has migrated here by permission of Sarah's husband, Willie Lockeretz, on behalf of all the expert authors who ask, and the professional writers who are repeatedly asked, certain basic questions about writing a book and getting it published.
 Thank you, Sarah!